 In cases of sulfur deficiencies, potato leaves show an overall chlorosis.
 The veins and petioles display a distinct reddish color, while yellowing is fairly uniform over the entire plant, including young leaves.

 Our Crop Vitality product portfolio will successfully address your crop nutrition needs and correct any nutrient deficiencies.
-Browse our Resource Center for additional information regarding potato nutrition, field trials and much more.
+Browse our Insights for additional information from our agronomists regarding potato nutrition, field trials and much more.